dnum-mi/basegun/infra/traefik/README.md

 See [the documentation](https://doc.traefik.io/traefik/https/acme/) for more details.
 Big thanks to [Thierry](https://github.com/titigmr) for his help on this part.

-> /!\ WARNING the ` docker-compose.yml` from this folder is supposed to be lauched from the root dir Basegun, therefore the paths for the mounts are expressed this way.
+> /!\ WARNING the ` docker-compose.yml` from this folder is supposed to be lauched from the root dir Basegun (via ` make start-https`), therefore the paths for the mounts are expressed this way.